Beta Boötis: Properties

 In 1993, the ROSAT satellite was used to observe an X-ray flare on Beta Boötis, which released an estimated 1.7 × 10^{32} erg.
 This was the first such observation for a low-activity star of this type.
 The flare may be explained by an as yet unobserved M-type dwarf companion star.
+Beta Boötis is a mild barium star, which is evidence for a white dwarf companion.